 - Certain other complex assets

-The CRT may be a good option if you want an immediate charitable deduction, but also have a need for an income stream to yourself or another person.
-It also may be a good option if you want to establish one by will to provide for heirs, with the remainder going to charities of your choosing.
-There are a variety of charitable giving vehicles from which to choose.
+The Charitable Remainder Trust (CRT) may be a viable option if you want an immediate charitable deduction and need an income stream for yourself or another individual.
+It is also a viable option if you want to establish a trust in your will to provide for your successors, with the remainder going to your favorite charities.
+There are numerous vehicles for charitable giving from which to choose.